Table of Contents

 Introduction: Who Is This Guide For?

 Individuals who, due to illness or injury, can no longer continue to engage in full-time employment.
-While there are no guarantees that the appeal of your claim will be approved on the first try, this guide will help you file an appeal that is clear, concise, and complete with all necessary information.
+Although we cannot guarantee that the appeal of your claim will be approved on the first try, this guide will help you prepare an appeal that is clear, concise, and complete with all information necessary to support your claim.